-- Selection of school staff is based on interest in the workshop topic, rapport with students, influence to empower students to change their environment, and function as positive role models relating to the kaupapa. - Selection of Police staff is based on training, experience, and interest in the workshop. - Selection of NGOs is based on recommendations by FVC and the school, as well as their training, experience, and interest in the workshop.
+- Selection of school staff is based on interest in the workshop topic, rapport with students, influence to empower students to change their environment, and function as positive role models relating to the kaupapa. - Selection of Police staff is based on training, experience, and interest in the workshop. - Selection of NGOs is based on recommendations by Police's Family Violence Coordinator and the school, as well as their training, experience, and interest in the workshop.